Post-firing, NY prosecutor's office likely to plot similar course

 Bharara had pushed for trials in civilian courts while Sessions has criticized that approach and vouched for the ongoing value of trying foreign defendants before military tribunals.

 On civil rights, Norman Siegel, former executive director of the New York Civil Liberties Union, said there was "growing anxiety" about the future of such cases since Bharara's firing.
-(Additional reporting by Nate Raymond, Mark Hosenball, Jonathan Stempel and Nathan Layne)
+(Additional reporting by Nate Raymond, Mark Hosenball, Jonathan Stempel and Nathan Layne; Editing by Alexia Garamfalvi and Mary Milliken)